DavidZamanian/Bachelor-thesis-blockchain-for-medical-records/README.md

 1. Run `truffle --config truffle-config.cjs compile`.
 1. Run `truffle --config truffle-config.cjs develop`.
 This will start a local test environment.
 1. Run `migrate`.
 This will deploy the smart contract.
-1. See `2_Block4EHR_migration.js` for some comments showing how to use the testing environment.
+1. You can now play around with the contract's functions.